A-gent/VALHEIM-VintageServer-Mod-Hub/README.md

 <br>

 ###### FIRST-TIME-SETUP
-#### To install ANY mods on your client, you need to have BepInEx modding framework installed on your local game client.
+#### To install ANY mods on your game, you need BepInEx modding framework installed on your local game client.
-#### *If you already have BepInEx installed on your game client, skip the install for it here and jump straight to the next guide.* <br>
+#### *If you already have BepInEx installed on your game, skip the install for it here and jump straight to the next guide.* <br>
 ###### BepInEx Quick Install Guide: